bogdan-kulynych/riskcal/README.md

-The library provides tools for calibrating the noise scale in (epsilon, delta)-DP mechanisms to one of the two notions of operational attack risk (attack accuracy/advantage, or attack TPR and FPR) instead of the (epsilon, delta) parameters.
-This enables to reduce the noise scale at the same level of targeted attack risk.
+The library provides tools for calibrating the noise scale in (epsilon, delta)-DP mechanisms to one of the two notions of operational attack risk (attack accuracy/advantage, or attack TPR and FPR) instead of the (epsilon, delta) parameters, as well as for efficient measurement of these notions.
+The library enables to reduce the noise scale at the same level of targeted attack risk.

 ### Using the Library